Professor Julie Cohen

 Katie Evans manages the communications and operations of the Center and conducts research for Center projects.
 Before coming to Georgetown Law, she spent many years managing university programs at American University Washington College of Law, University of Minnesota Department of Global Studies and University of Texas San Antonio College of Education and Human Development.
 She graduated with a B.A. in international studies from the University of Minnesota Duluth and a M.A. in political science from Central European University.
 Her thesis focused on political communication and technology.
 You can follow her on Twitter @mskatieevans.
 She can be reached by email at email@example.com.

-David Lehr is the Center’s Deputy Technologist.
+David Lehr is a Research Fellow with Center Faculty Director Paul Ohm, as well as the Center’s Deputy Technologist.
 Before joining the Center in 2016, he obtained a B.A. in neuroscience from the University of Pennsylvania.
 He has also extensively studied and researched machine-learning algorithms.
 David applied them to predict students’ educational outcomes and to optimize allocation of governmental information technology resources in Virginia.
 Also, while he was at Penn, he co-authored a forthcoming law review article on the use of machine learning by administrative agencies.
 You can follow him on Twitter at @davidjlehr.
-He can be reached by email at email@example.com.
+He can be reached by email at firstname.lastname@example.org.